Teach English in Korea - Get ready for the adventure of a life time! Best English teaching jobs in Korea.

 Teach English Korea: Step 6 - Send documents to nearest Korean embassy

-Here are the additional documents your Korean embassy will need:
+Here are the additional documents that are usually requested:

-1. E-2 Teaching Visa Application form filled out.
+1. The E-2 Teaching Visa Application form completed.
 Attach the Visa Issuance Number at the top of the form.
 To get the Visa application form, click here.

 4. Confirmation of Visa Issuance Number: Fill in this number at the top of application form.